Dysar/Mintos/README.md

 mvn spring-boot:run
 ```

-4. Open up the Postman collection or use the http://localhost:8080/ URL in the browser to make the API calls that are listed below.
+4. Open up the Postman collection `Mintos Test.postman_collection.json` or use the http://localhost:8080/ URL in the browser to make the API calls that are listed below.

-The application will create the necessary database tables and add sample accounts to the accounts table.
+The application will create the necessary database tables and add sample accounts and transactions.
 It's possible to make transfers only from the EUR accounts as that's the API limitation from the API in use (https://api.exchangerate.host/latest)

 ## List of API requests